ntrupin/ntrupin/noah/pages/about.md

 I'm an undergraduate computer science student at [Purdue University](https://purdue.edu).
 I started programming in elementary school (circa 2014) through VBA macros in Microsoft Excel, but soon moved onto full-stack web development, iOS development, compiler and interpreter construction, and more.

-For high school I attended The Lawrenceville School, and
+For high school, I attended The Lawrenceville School.
+While there, I

 - Lead the Programming Club, where I designed and implemented curricula to teach students C and Python programming;
 - Served as a Web Editor for The Lawrence, our weekly publication, where I built the publication's [full-stack website](https://ntrupin.com/projects/3);